Marcelo-Correia/Marcelo-Correia/README.md

 ### Hi there 👋

-  🔭 I’m currently working on MadeiraMadeira
+  🔭 I’m currently working
-- 🌱 I’m currently learning Terraform
+- 🌱 I’m currently learning Azure
 - 📫 How to reach me: https://www.linkedin.com/in/marcelo-correia-842547148/

 #